Master of Business Administration Program Coordinator: Jewel Shepherd, Ph.D.

 Rand Wergin, Ph.D., Oklahoma State University, Marketing.

-Gregory Bertsch, Ph.D., University of South Dakota, Entrepreneurship.
+Greg Bertsch, Ph.D., University of South Dakota, Innovation & Entrepreneurship.

 Emily Paulson, M.B.A., University of Sioux Falls, Marketing.